kstine/robotframework-project-template/README.md

 # robotframework-project-template

-Core project structure for new Robot Framework Repos
+A Robot Framework template for new projects and update existing projects.

 ## Prerequisites